MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M09_Integration_between_Azure_DevOps_and_Teams.md

     > **Note**: Alternatively, you can use a web browser and navigate to the [Microsoft Teams launch page](https://teams.microsoft.com/dl/launcher/launcher.html?url=/_%23/l/home/0/0&type=home)

-1. When prompted to sign in, sign in with a user account that is part of the Office 365 subscription and has access to your Azure DevOps organization.
+1. When prompted to sign in, sign in with a user account that is part of the Microsoft 365 subscription and has access to your Azure DevOps organization.
 1. In Microsoft Teams, in the toolbar on the left side of the page, click **Teams** and then, at the bottom of the teams list, click **Join or create a team**.

     >**Note**: A team is a collection of people who gather together around a common goal.